Looking for fun things to do in Sayulita? Keep on reading for all you must do, see, and eat in Mexico’s chillest, most colorful surf town!

 If there’s one thing Sayulita is known for, it is for the consistent waves that make it a perfect spot for surfers of all levels.
 The town was “discovered” in the 60s for its easy waves and clean breaks, and the town has been attracting surfers ever since, and surfing is known as one of the best things to do in Sayulita.

 Tons of surfboard rental shops and surfing schools line the streets of Sayulita, especially clustered around the main beach.
-The smaller waves of the main beach make it a great spot for first-timers, and there are many options for learning how to surf, from one-time lessons, to a surf camp.
-Some of the most highly rated surf schools in town include Luna Azul, WildMex, and Surf and Roll (they also offer surf gear and rentals as well).
+Sayulita is an ideal place to take a surf lesson, due to the smaller waves of the main beach.
+There are many options for learning how to surf, from one-time lessons, to a surf camp.

 For more seasoned surfers, there is a section of the main beach that is known to have stronger waves.
-While surfing is one of the best things to do in Sayulita, those looking for more surfing opportunities may want to check out the neighboring towns for other well-known breaks.
-La Lancha, about 25 minutes away, is especially popular with long boarders, and nearby San Blas once held the record for the longest ever recorded wave (almost a kilometer long!).
+Those looking for more surfing opportunities may want to check out the neighboring towns for other well-known breaks.
+La Lancha, about 25 minutes away, is especially popular with long boarders and also a great spot for surf lessons.
+Also, nearby San Blas once held the record for the longest ever recorded wave (almost a kilometer long!).

-The waves here make boogie boarding and stand-up paddleboarding some of the best things to do in Sayulita as well.
+The waves here are also ideal for boogie boarding and stand-up paddleboarding.
 Even if you don’t feel like catching a wave, you should definitely spend some time watching the surfers, as surfing is very much part of the culture here (plus, they’re super fun to watch)!

 Be a Beach Bum

-Sayulita’s main attractions are its beaches, so obviously it makes sense that spending time at one of the town’s beaches is one of the best things to do in Sayulita.
+Sayulita’s main attractions are its beaches, so obviously you should spend time at one of the town’s beaches.
 Be sure to set some time aside to relax at the beach!

 Because of its proximity to town, this is also where you’ll find the most crowds.
 However, the beach stretches a few kilometers, and the crowds start thinning out the further north you go.

-If you want a bit more peace and quiet, I suggest that you head over to the Playa de los Muertos (Beach of the Dead) instead.
+Playa de los Muertos: If you want a bit more peace and quiet, I suggest that heading over to the Playa de los Muertos (Beach of the Dead) instead.
 It is about a 10-15 minute walk from the center of town, right past Villa Amor, and through a colorful cemetery (which is how the beach gets its name).

 The beach is in a protected cove, which means that the waters are calmer and much more suited for swimming than the main beach.
 You’ll find far fewer people here, making it the perfect spot to do some relaxing.

-The area is also known to have some spectacular sunsets, so one of the best things to do in Sayulita is to watch the sunset from one of the beachside bars or rooftop decks in town.
+The area is also known to have some spectacular sunsets, so an ideal way to enjoy them isfrom one of the beachside bars or rooftop decks in town.
 Unfortunately, it was pretty overcast the entire time we were in town, but hopefully you’ll have better luck!

 Say Ommmm…

 If Sayulita has become known for something other than its beaches and surfing, it’s probably for the yoga.
-In recent years, the town has become somewhat of a hub for spiritual and wellness retreats, almost like the Bali of Mexico, and yoga has become one of the most popular things to do in Sayulita.
+In recent years, the town has become somewhat of a hub for spiritual and wellness retreats, almost like the Bali of Mexico, and yoga has become one of the most popular Sayulita activities.

 You can find yoga studios scattered all over town, and many offer drop-in classes.
-Some of the most popular studios in town include Paraiso Yoga and Moon Shala.
+One of the most popular studios in town include Paraiso Yoga.
 Many of the town’s hotels offer classes for its guests as well.

 If you really want to tune into your spiritual side, there are many retreats that take place in town.
 Several hotels offer yoga retreat packages, and the Haramara Retreat is a popular program that focuses on being one with nature.